sajalsuhane/realtime_face_detection/README.md

 # Facenet: Real-time face recognition using deep learning Tensorflow

-This is completly based on deep learning nueral network and implented using Tensorflow framework.
-Here you will get how to implement fastly and you can find code at github and uses is demonstrated at YouTube.
+This is completly based on deep learning nueral network and implemented using Tensorflow framework.

 ### Installation Python Libraries: